allixender/30MapChallenge2020/docs/_sources/day-15.rst.txt

-Day 15 - Connections: The countires of the river Danube in Europe
+Day 15 - Connections: The countries of the river Danube in Europe
 -----------------------------------------------------------------

 .. image:: _static/day-15-connections.png